Note

 • The first log file is managed by the Catalyst library and is configured through parameters such as catalyst_log_file, catalyst_log_level, and catalyst_log_size_mb within the configuration file.
 This log operates as a circular buffer, resembling a ring structure, which renders the use of the tail command ineffective.
 Additionally, it contains a binary header of a few bytes.

 • The second log file is of greater significance as it captures the BCFS logs.
-It is configured using the -o logfile=PATH and should be maintained at the error level with the option to increase the level for more information.
-The level can be set using -o loglevel=<LEVEL>, where the permissible levels include: debug, info, warning, and error
+It is configured using the -o logfile=PATH command line option and should be maintained at the error level with the option to increase the level for more information.
+The level can be set using the -o loglevel=<LEVEL> command line option, where the permissible levels include: debug, info, warning, and error

 It is crucial to ensure that the BCFS process is able to write to these log files, particularly when using the setuid=UID option.